ColeTistan/MTAC_Trucking_Compliance_Website/README.md

 ## Future Additions
 - PHP will be replaced by NodeJS using EmailJS
-- React will be integrated on the website.
+- React or Vue will be integrated on the website.
 - Each section of the website will be in single page components.